Tom Casiello

-Tom Casiello is an American writer.
+Tom Casiello is an American writer and former actor.
 Casiello has written content for three distinct entertainment genres.
+Casiello also acted when he was a kid in the 1988 horror film Woodchipper Massacre, directed by Jon McBride.

 Casiello began his career as a soap opera writer, working on a number of shows as a staff writer.

 He was then hired by WWE, where he served as the creative writer from 2011 to 2016.

-In recent years, Casiello has written for Gen-Z Media, where he was part of the writing team for Six Minutes, as well as stints on the Apex and Respawn creative teams.
+In recent years, Casiello has written for Gen-Z Media, where he was head writer for Six Minutes, and its sequel, Six Minutes: Out of Time.

+In 2018, Casiello joined the writing team at Respawn Entertainment and was part of the creation of the first seventeen Legends in Apex Legends.
+He also co-wrote the book Pathfinder's Quest, with Manny Hagopian and Ashley Reed, as well as the Dark Horse Comics mini-series, Apex Legends: Overtime.

+In 2021, he became Narrative Director at Gravity Well Games, and is currently working on that studio's first game.